Things to do before traveling to Delaware

 - Cleaning supplies – while hotels and rentals are required to follow stricter-than-ever cleaning procedures, bringing along some Clorox wipes or other easy-to-use cleaning supplies to clean up after yourself.
 Consider wiping down commonly touched items like doorknobs and remotes as you go in and out of your home away from home as you might be bringing germs with you.

-While we look forward to having you visit, please remember to travel in small groups (your family unit) and please stay home if you’re feeling sick.
+Please remember to travel in small groups (your family unit) and please stay home if you’re feeling sick.